 - 1/2 cup of freshly chopped parsley

-- 100 – 200 grams finely diced speck (if you don’t like smokey flavors then omit this)
+- 1/2 cup finely diced slanina/speck which is basically smoked ham (if you don’t like smokey flavors then omit this)

 Pujene Paprike – Croatian Stuffed Peppers Sauce

-- 2-3 tablespoons tomato paste ( I like a bit more tomato sauce)
+- small can of tomato paste ( I like a bit more tomato sauce)